luqmanhkm38/classifying-employee-promoted/README.md

 - employee_id : Unique ID for Employees.
 - department : Department where Employees (categorical).
-- region : Region of employment (categorical)
+- region : Region of employment (categorical).
-- education : Level of education of the Employees (categorical)
+- education : Level of education of the Employees (categorical).
--  gender : Gender of Employees (categorical)
+- gender : Gender of Employees (categorical).
--  job_level : Job Level in current position (categorical)
+- job_level : Job Level in current position (categorical).
--  recruitment_channel : Employee recruitment sources (categorical)
+- recruitment_channel : Employee recruitment sources (categorical).
--  no_of_trainings : Number of trainings attended (numeric)
+- no_of_trainings : Number of trainings attended (numeric).
--  age : Employee Age (numeric)
+- age : Employee Age (numeric).
--  previous_year_rating : Previous year's employee rating (numeric)
+- previous_year_rating : Previous year's employee rating (numeric).
--  length_of_service : Employee working time (numeric)
+- length_of_service : Employee working time (numeric).
--  awards_won? : Employee label have received an award or not (categorical)
+- awards_won? : Employee label have received an award or not (categorical).
--  avg_training_score : Current training average (numeric)
+- avg_training_score : Current training average (numeric).
--  satisfaction_score : Value of employee satisfaction with the company (numeric)
+- satisfaction_score : Value of employee satisfaction with the company (numeric).
--  engagement_score : Average value of employees feeling attached to the Company (numeric)
+- engagement_score : Average value of employees feeling attached to the Company (numeric).
 - is_promoted : Recommended for promotion (categorical)

 ## Data Checking & Pre-Processing